mloberg/mloberg.github.com/site/_posts/2016-11-14-advance-jekyll.md

 end
 {% endhighlight %}

-You can find out all about Jekyll plugins at their [documentation](plugins).
+You can find out all about Jekyll plugins at their [documentation][plugins].

 ## Custom Liquid Tags

-[Liquid](liquid) is a pretty powerful templating language.
+[Liquid][liquid] is a pretty powerful templating language.
 With Jekyll we can build on top of that and add custom tags.
 This is done by as a Jekyll plugin, all we need is a little Ruby.